Solved Problem on Heat

 Figure 5

-Note: See that, made the graph on a scale, the amount of heat required to heat the ice of −10 °C to 0 °C is represented by a small part, while the amount of heat required to vaporize the water at 100 °C occupies most of the graph.
+Note: if the graph is plotted to scale, the amount of heat required to heat the ice from −10 °C to 0 °C is represented by a very small section (highlighted), while the amount of heat needed to vaporize the water at 100 °C occupies most of the graph.

 advertisement